 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

 Can you take a train all the way from Chicago to San Antonio?

 How long is the train journey from Chicago to San Antonio?

 The distance between Chicago and San Antonio is approximately 1053 miles, or 1694 kilometers.
-The average train journey between these two cities takes 32 hours and 10 minutes,
+The average train journey between these two cities takes 52 hours and 28 minutes, although the absolute fastest you could get there is 32 hours and 10 minutes.

 Looking for ways to pass the time?
 Most trains are equipped with Wi-Fi, which means you can stream music, browse social media or get some work done during your ride.
 That said, in case your train has a spotty signal, or is among the few without Wi-Fi, we also recommend downloading TV shows and movies to your mobile device in advance of your trip.
 That way the ride will fly by whatever the Wi-Fi situation.

 On a weekly basis, the greatest number of passengers tend to travel by trains from Chicago to San Antonio on Saturday.
 Tickets for Saturday tend to also be the most expensive.
 For savvy travelers looking for cheaper priced tickets search for travel departing on Sunday.
 Sunday also tend to have less passengers which may make boarding faster and let you snag your perfect seat.

 When are the first and last trains of the day?

 The earliest train departs Chicago at 00:00 while the last train of the day leaves at 23:00.
 To see all scheduled departure times, use the search function on this page to get the full schedule for your specific travel dates.